 Director: Nancy Riggs

-Puppeteers: Fracena Byrd Dolan, Nancy Riggs, Kiera Robbins and Lorie Summers
+Puppeteers: Fracena Byrd Dolan, LeeAnna Lambert Sweatt, Nancy Riggs, and Lorie Summers

 Nancy Riggs is the Director of the company and lead puppeteer.
 She has a BFA in Acting from the University of North Carolina at Greensboro, and has studied with several notable acting companies including the National Shakespeare Conservatory.
 She has acted and directed for many Atlanta theaters such as the Atlanta Lyric Theatre, Stage Door Players, Theatre Gael and the Shakespeare Tavern.
 She has also performed for children all over the southeast through the Alliance Theatre for Youth, Children’s Musical Theatre (Mobile, AL), the Academy Theatre for Youth, and Telltale Theatre.
-She trained in puppetry at the Center for Puppetry Arts, where she has worked in the resident and the touring companies, and worked as a puppeteer for Kaiser Permanente.
-In 2014 she was chosen to be a participant in the National Puppetry Conference at the Eugene O’Neill Theatre Center.
+She trained in puppetry at the Center for Puppetry Arts, where she has worked in the resident and the touring companies, performing at the Kennedy Center and the Brooklyn Academy of Music.
+In 2014 and 2016 she was chosen to be a participant in the National Puppetry Conference at the Eugene O’Neill Theatre Center.
+She is also past President of the Atlanta Puppetry Guild.

 Nancy has worked for Piccadilly Puppets since 1997 as a puppeteer, has assisted with administrative duties, and has written several shows for the company.
 She has also written many dramatizations of folktales for student productions throughout many years of teaching acting to young people.
 She has worked or volunteered in virtually every aspect of theatre, and is a member of the Southern Order of Storytellers.